 - I have 33 years of construction related experience

-- I have 35 years experience as a Florida Broker
+- I have over 35 years experience as a Florida Broker

 - Exclusive Right of Sale Listing in the MLS (not limited service as you have now)

 - We take all calls and schedule all showings

 - You will receive a call to confirm each showing

 - You still have the right to sell yourself and pay no commission

 A recent testimonial from a StreetSmart PRO® client in St. Cloud, FL: